M32 motorway: Route

 The M32 is 4.4 miles long.
 Its northern end is at junction 19 of the M4, near Winterbourne Down.
 Originally a grade separated roundabout junction, it was modified in 1992 to remove conflicting traffic movements in order to increase capacity.

 The motorway then runs south between Filton in the west and Frenchay in the east.
 After meeting the A4174 ring road at junction 1, it crosses the boundary from South Gloucestershire to Bristol, passing to the east of Horfield, Lockleaze and Easton.
 Junction 2, next to Eastville Park, meets the B4469 providing access to Horfield.
 Midway through, a 40 mph speed limit begins.
 The motorway continues further south and ends just beyond junction 3, north of St Paul's.
 A dual carriageway continues as the A4032 into the centre of Bristol, with a 40 mph speed limit.
+The tower of St Agnes Church, adjacent to the M32 near junction 3, is a local landmark visible to motorists entering the city.

-The M32 is a trunk road, therefore its maintenance and upkeep is paid for by Highways England, the national roads authority.
+The M32 is a trunk road, therefore its maintenance and upkeep is paid for by National Highways, the national roads authority.
 Most of the road has two lanes in each direction, though an extended sliproad north of junction 2 provides a climbing lane, and the short section between junction 1 and the M4 has three lanes both ways.